-The Stanford Center on Poverty and Inequality (CPI), one of three National Poverty Research Centers, seeks to support research by Stanford graduate students that expands our knowledge of key trends in poverty, inequality, and mobility in the United States.
+The Stanford Center on Poverty and Inequality (CPI) seeks to support research by Stanford graduate students that expands our knowledge of key trends in poverty, inequality, and mobility in the United States.
 The CPI anticipates funding 3-4 proposals each year.
 These small research grants, totalling up to $2,500, can be used for expenses associated with carrying out dissertation or other research projects (e.g., acquiring data sets, transcribing interviews, participant benefits) but are not intended to cover graduate student tuition or stipends.

 - The research must fall within one of the Center’s ten focal areas (go here for a list of those areas).